 Braziers has its own organic kitchen garden and orchard.
 There is also a water garden, created by the Flemings, amenity gardens and a woodland walk, which offers visitors an opportunity to experience some of the wildlife beauties of the estate.
-The woodland walk also incorporates Braziers’ Timewalk, which exemplifies the journey of the Universe through time from the Big Bang to the present day.

 In 2001 Braziers successfully applied to join the Government’s Countryside Stewardship Scheme which provides funding for managing land for conservation purposes.
 The scheme has completed ten years and covers hedge planting and maintenance, tree planting, both for landscape enhancement and to provide woodland for coppicing, and meadow management.
 Much of the work involved so far has been undertaken by volunteers.